reconjohn/residential/syntax/stat.md

 ## 4.3.
 K-means clustering analysis

-K-means cluster analysis indicates a group of census tracks with the similar characteristics and help to identify the correlations between concerned covariates and the dependent variable, solar house rate.
-Three groups are categorized to the census tracks in Seattle.
+K-means cluster analysis indicates a group of census tracks with the similar characteristics which helps to identify the correlations between concerned covariates and the dependent variable (residential solar rate).
+Three groups are categorized with the census tracks in Seattle.
 The clustering pattern is evident with respect to the covariates, house median value and the proportion of single family house units.